jheyman/blog/pages/MultiRoomHomeAudio/index.md

 ![Cabling overview]({{ site.baseurl }}/assets/images/MultiRoomHomeAudio/cabling.png)

 * To amplifier: GND, VI2C, SDA and SCL are the required connections for I2C communication with the amplifier to digitally adjust gain/volume.
 In addition, the SHDN (Shutdown) pin of the amplifier is connected to one of the pi's GPIO, so as to be able to disable the amplifier when not used.
 * To TSOP IR receiver: GND, VCC, and SIGNAL (connected to the pi's GPIO #18, as configured in LIRC).
-I also successfully tested this setup using TSOP4838, taking into account its specific pinout.<br><br>
+I also successfully tested this setup using TSOP4838, taking into account its specific pinout.

 Here is a work-in-progress view: